Choose the right destination for Google Cloud Logs

 The choice depends on whether you prioritize cost-effective archival, real-time alerting, or deep-dive log analytics.

-For a visual guide on these destinations and a step-by-step example, check out How to create log sinks.
+For a visual guide on these destinations and a step-by-step example, check out this YouTube Video: How to create log sinks.